 For many people, this garden preference is rather clinical and soulless.
 At the other end of the ‘Garden Structure’ spectrum, the preference is for an entirely casual and organic arrangement.
 It might be to the point of not having any deliberate design at all and the garden develops randomly and haphazardly.

-A wild, random garden can accidentally have enormous charm despite the neglect it might have received.
+A wild, random garden can accidently have enormous charm despite the neglect it might have received.
 The richness of the garden and unpredictability of the layout can provide a joyful sense of interest and discovery.
 Informal gardens of course are not necessarily the result of neglect but may be carefully contrived to be beautifully tranquil places with a relaxed, natural feel.

 A neglected casual garden can more often end up looking like a mess as opposed to a charming landscape.
 Therefore, this garden can require constant vigilance so that things don’t get too random.
 On the other side of the coin, a casual style can wear some extra disorder that a prim formal garden can’t.